tag-nav/wolf_vision/README.md

 -   Tourbleshooting:

-    * ./autogen.sh fails with './autogen.sh: autoreconf: not found'
+    * If ./autogen.sh fails with './autogen.sh: autoreconf: not found'

     In a fresh installation you will probably need to install autoreconf running

-        $ sudo make install dh-autoreconf
+        $ sudo apt-get install dh-autoreconf

-    * `make` command fails with the error: `/bin/bash: aclocal-1.14: command not found`
+    * If `make` command fails with the error: `/bin/bash: aclocal-1.14: command not found`

     Install Glog with the following commands: